fakeProgrammer0/ML_labs/lab3/lab3.md

         '''Initialize AdaBoostClassifier

         Args:
-            weak_classifier: The class of weak classifier, which is recommend to be sklearn.tree.DecisionTreeClassifier.
+            weak_classifier: A instance of weak classifier, which is recommend to be sklearn.tree.DecisionTreeClassifier.
             n_weakers_limit: The maximum number of weak classifier the model can use.
         '''
         self.weak_clf = weak_classifier